CristianSifuentes/AlgorithmsWithPython/README.md

 Virtual environments
 -----------

+* They allow to isolate the environment to be able to install various versions of packages.
+* As of python 3 it is included in the library standard on venv module.
+* No professional Python engineer works without them.

 Graphed
 ============

 Why graph?
 -----------
+* Bokeh allows to build complex Pattern Recognition graphs
+* Prediction of a series
+* Simplifies interpretation and conclusions about the data quickly and with simple commands.
+* Allows you to export to various formats such as html, notebooks, images, etc.
+* Bokeh can be used on the server with Flask and Django.

 Simple-chart
 -----------
+* Bokeh allows you to build complex graphics of quickly and with simple commands.
+* Allows you to export to various formats such as html, notebooks, images, etc.
+* Bokeh can be used on the server with Flask and Django.

 Optimization algorithms
 ============

 Introduction to optimization
 -----------

+* The optimization concept allows to solve lots of computational problems.
+* An objective function that we must maximize or minimize.
+* A series of limitations that we must respect.

 The backpack problem
 -----------
 Conclusions
 -----------

+* Abstract types (classes) allow you to create powerful programs that shape the world.
+* We can measure the efficiency of various algorithms.
+* Graphs allow us to find patterns quickly.
+* Optimization
+* Developed computational thinking:
+   * Decomposition
+   * Abstraction
+   * Pattern recognition
+   * Algorithm design